 Our carbon footprint:

 - We are aiming to become carbon neutral company by 2022.
 Currently we work with the charity Ecologi planting trees each month to offset the carbon emission the business makes.
 See our virtual forest and learn more HERE

 The studio and showroom

 - Where possible we recycle any rubbish we can.
 We reuse packaging that is a suitable condition.

 - Many of our staff walk or cycle to work.
-To avoid unnecessary travel staff work home when possible.
+To avoid unnecessary travel staff work from home when possible.

 Since 1942 rattan has been key in sustainable furniture production as it is the second fastest growing material which regenerates every 5-7 years.
 Sika design is the largest producer of rattan furniture and uses traditional crafting techniques that have been passed down from generation to generation.
 They create the furniture by bending and binding the natural material.
 This means that the use of toxic glues are not necessary and Sika design only uses toxin free varnishes.